 #2 Avoid Photographing Rivers and Water During Daytime

-The second tip is one that should be taken into consideration all year but it’s especially important on a sunny summer day; avoid photographing rivers and wet surfaces during the daytime.
+The second tip should be considered all year, but it’s especially important on a sunny summer day: avoid photographing rivers and wet surfaces during the daytime.

-For that reason, it’s better to plan your visit to such locations on overcast days or when the sun is at a lower position.
+Therefore, it’s better to plan your visit to such locations on overcast days or when the sun is lower.

-If you’re not able to visit at another time of the day you should at least use a polarizer.
+If you can’t visit at another time of day, you should at least use a polarizer.
 As mentioned in the previous tip, the polarizer removes glare from wet surfaces.
-It won’t remove everything but it will reduce it significantly.
+It won’t remove everything, but it will reduce it significantly.

 #3 Don’t Take Cloudy Days for Granted